ludwig-ai/ludwig-docs/docs/configuration/large_language_model.md

 ## Input Features

-Because of the way LLMs work, their input is always a single chunk of `text`.
-But this input can be built up from one or more columns of the input dataset and optional interspersed static text.
+Because of the way LLMs work, they accept exactly one input, which is some amount of `text`.
+This input can be built up from one or more columns of the input dataset and optional interspersed static text.
 The following two examples illustrate the range of possibilities.

 ### Single Dataset Column